chrisjrob/lst2csv/README.md

 Description
 -----------

-lst2csv will read the given input file(s) and print as CSV to STDOUT
+lst2csv will read the given input file(s) and print as CSV to STDOUT, using Barclays.net format with the addition of balance information.